 So we had our two visits with the occupational sensory therapist to set up a program and then follow-up on how it was going.
 As I had talked about in the previous post on this I was a bit overwhelmed with the information from the first visit.
 We were supposed to go back in 2 weeks to check in and make sure we weren’t having issue. but of course that wasn’t possible They are so booked up it took a month.

-So I had to wait a month to find out what we were supposed to do now.
+So I had to wait a month to find out what we were supposed to do.
+A month…ack.

 Turns out it’s normal for him to feel that way when you start this therapy.
-She hadn’t told us that before we started it but it would have been nice to know.
+She hadn’t told us that before we started it but I wish I knew that.
 The therapist explained it’s because he went so long without any treatment for it so now his nervous system was rebelling.

 She recommended we modify the therapy to just activities he could do on his own from a list of heavy work activities.
-This way, no one would have to touch him.
+This way, we could avoid anyone touching him.

 The real hard part here is he’s a nearly 15 year old who isn’t sure he wants to take 10 minutes out every 2 hours to do this.
-That’s a tough sell for an older kid so in the interim he’s doing it when he can and I remind him to do it when I can.
-Not ideal but better than nothing and it has helped some doing it that way.
+That’s a tough sell for an older kid but we have been doing is letting him use his exercise ball as much as he wants all day/evening.
+Turns out he is using at least if not more than every 2 hours.